karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ``dotnet-dump``  is a way to collect and analyze Windows and Linux dumps without any native debugger involved, by default ``dotnet-dump`` creates a full dump which contains a snapshot of the memory, information about the running threads with their corresponding stack traces and information about possible exceptions that might have occurred.

-What I'm going to do first is to apply another load of 100 requests per second during 120 seconds to the ``blocking-threads`` endpoint with bombardier, and while the load test is running I'll capture a dump using:
+I'm going to apply another load of 100 requests per second during 120 seconds to the ``blocking-threads`` endpoint with bombardier, and while the load test is running I'll capture a dump using:

 ``./dotnet-dump collect --process-id 1``